kubernetes/website/content/en/docs/concepts/configuration/assign-pod-node.md

 If you specify both `nodeSelector` and `nodeAffinity`, *both* must be satisfied for the pod to be scheduled onto a candidate node.

+If you specify a list of `matchExpression and matchField` associated with `nodeSelectorTerms`, then the pod can be scheduled onto a node **if one of** the `matchExpression and matchField` is satisfied.

-If you specify multiple `nodeSelectorTerms` associated with `nodeAffinity` types, then the pod can be scheduled onto a node **only if all** `nodeSelectorTerms` can be satisfied.
+If you specify a  list of `nodeSelectorRequirement` associated with `matchExpressions` types, then the pod only can be scheduled onto a node **if all the** `nodeSelectorRequirement` can be satisfied.

-If you specify multiple `matchExpressions` associated with `nodeSelectorTerms`, then the pod can be scheduled onto a node **if one of** the `matchExpressions` is satisfied.
+If you specify a list of `nodeSelectorRequirement` associated with `matchFields` types, then the pod only can be scheduled onto a node **if all the** `nodeSelectorRequirement` can be satisfied.

 If you remove or change the label of the node where the pod is scheduled, the pod won't be removed.
 In other words, the affinity selection works only at the time of scheduling the pod.